stephaniecrocker91/simplywellness/README.md

 <img src="assets/images/ourservices-val.png" width="600px">

-1. For this error, I removed the div, and created an unordered list containing the services names anc ontaining the hyperlinks in them.
+1. For this error, I removed the div, and created an unordered list containing the services names and the hyperlinks in them.
 I then styled with CSS.
 List-style none, text-align center, and margin top 1rem.
 I re-tested and there was still an error: the h3 wrapped around the ul.
 Remved this and then had to restyle CSS again.
 2. Same as above.
 3. Debugged by solving first bug.
 4. Removed illegal character path (space) in file name.
 Not it is man-meditating-yellowhair.jpg